gatsbyjs/gatsby/docs/blog/2019-05-03-how-gatsby-helped-jump-start-my-engineering-career/index.md

 The other company -- they didn't know what React was back then -- now today they're putting out 20-30 positions for React developers.
 I get contacted on LinkedIn multiple times a day for companies in Dallas looking for React engineers.

-If you need to survive, learn React, put it on your resume, and you'll probably get an interview.
+If you need to survive, learn React, put it on your résumé, and you'll probably get an interview.
 React is the most looked-for skill in web development right now.

 **Sam**: And if you’re looking to learn React, why Gatsby?